 The Australian Tax Office (ATO ID 2009/9) views the service provided by a Buyer’s Agent in assisting a client to select a property manager complimentary and therefore no portion of the agents fees are tax deductible against income tax.

 This is because a Buyer’s Agent will not charge separately for this service, and will not itemise the time for this service on their invoice.
-In addition, most Buyer’s Agents will charge based on the property they are sourcing (regardless if investment or owner occupier) and there is no additional cost associated for an investor for this service.
+In addition, most Buyer’s Agents will charge based on the property they are sourcing (regardless if investment or owner occupier) and there is no additional cost or pay associated for an investor for this service.

 When are Buyer’s Agent Fees tax deductible?

 For an investment property, on the sale of the property because the Buyer’s Agent fees form part of the cost base to reduce CGT.

 There is an exception for selecting a property manager.
 The fee is tax deductible at the Australian Tax Office if the Buyer’s Agent charges a specific fee (based on time spent) for the selection of a property manager or itemised the amount of the total fee on the invoice, then there would be a much greater argument for this portion to be tax deductible as it is associated with earning assessable income (rental income).

 If you borrowed money to pay for the Buyer’s Agent fees, then the interest charged is tax deductible.